isitix/devops_hands_on_training/ansible/day1.md

 #### 4) Add ubuntu1 to the inventory

-On controler :
+On controller :

 + Edit /etc/ansible/hosts
 + Add line *ubuntu1* at the end of the file
 + Edit /etc/hosts
 + Add line *192.168.126.10 ubuntu1*

-Test the connection from the controler :
+Test the connection from the controller to all ansible stations :

 ```bash
 controler$ansible all -m ping
 ```

 #### 5) Add ansible user to sudo without password

 On controler and on ubuntu1 :